trinhshub/trinhshub.github.io/README.md

 ## Project 1. _Austin District Bridge Valuation Tool_
 Sponsor: TxDOT

-Description: This project involves developing a methodology to capture both tangigle and intangble values of bridges under Austin District's management, then, base on this methododology, creating a user-friendly valuation tool for agencywide implementation.
+Description: This project involves developing a methodology to capture the value of bridges under Austin District's management, then, base on this methododology, creating a user-friendly valuation tool for agencywide implementation.

 Progress: